g0v-it/data-budget/README.md

 docker run -d --name lodmap2d -e LODMAP2D_DATA=http://localhost:29322/ -p 29323:80 linkeddatacenter/lodmap2d
 ```

-Point your browser to http://localhost:29323/ and enjoy.
+Point your browser to http://localhost:29323/ refresh the page and enjoy.

 The first time you start the containers, Docker downloads and builds images for you.
 It will take some time, but don't worry
 this is done only once.
 Starting servers will then be lightning fast.